Clothes rail

 A clothes rail, also known by various names such as garment rail, hanging rail, clothes rack or coat stand, is a railing used in wardrobes for holding clothes hangers.
 They can provide space-efficient storage and easy access to clothing.

-Several types of clothes rails exit.
+Several types of clothes rails exist.
 In wardrobes, clothes rails are typically either wall mounted or secured inside the walls of cabinets.
 Freestanding racks may be suitable as a solution that does not require drilling in walls.
 There are also special variants such as telescopic rails or over-the-door storage.
 In retail stores, clothes racks are used for retail display, and often have wheels to make them portable so they can be more easily moved for storage outside shopping hours.

 Materials

 The closet rod is often made of a metal pipe such as tubular steel (for example 25 mm or 30 mm), but can also be made of other materials such as wood (typically for aesthetic reasons) or plastic (typically for budgetary reasons).
 Metal rods have the advantage that they provide low friction against the metal hooks commonly used on clothes hangers, which can make it easier to sort through clothing.
 Solutions to further reduce the friction have also been patented.